 Dan sighed and tried to sleep.
 “Wake me when we get there.”

 When Dan next woke, he was sitting across the back seats of Bob’s truck.
 Jay sat shotgun while Bob drove.
 The tinfoil under Bob’s fedora reflected the orange sunset.
 The stars were out when they arrived at Bob’s house near the forest.
 “My place is a little small,” said Bob, “but the view from the back-porch is phenomenal.
 You can see trees creeping up the mountains to the college.”
 Dan and Jay followed Bob inside.
 Bob pointed at the couch.
 “There’s the couch,” said Bob.
 “It’s a fold-out.”

 “Thank you for your hospitality.”
-Jay hadn’t changed out of his funeral attire.
-He hung up his jacket and loosened his tie.
+Jay hadn’t changed from his funeral attire.
+He hung his jacket and loosened his tie.
 “Can I buy you dinner?
 What’s your favorite restaurant around here?”